SirManishKumar/MNSLock/README.md

 # MNSLock
-This Tool Create For Protect You Termux And Linux Welcome Screen
+This Tool Create For Protect Your Termux And Linux Welcome Screen

 You can install this tool to follow these steps-